Pytim: Quick Tour

 In order to filter out molecules in the vapour (or in the opposite) phase, pytim relies on different clustering schemes, where the system is partitioned in a set of atoms belonging to the largest cluster, the remaining atoms belonging to the smaller clusters.
 The available criteria for building the clusters are

-1. A simple cutoff criterion of connectivity
+1. A simple cutoff criterion based on the connectivity

 2. A local density based clustering criterion (DBSCAN)